Have you ever wondered. . .God, why do I have to go through this?

-We may not experience the fiery furnace but we may feel the heat of not doing the popular thing or the thing that doesn’t rock the boat.
+We may not experience the fiery furnace but we may feel the heat of not doing the popular thing or making a compromise that doesn’t rock the boat.

 However, if we stand up for what’s right. . .we can know God is watching.
-He will be the one that manifests a miracle in whatever fire we are facing.
+He will be the one who manifests a miracle in whatever fire we are facing.

 Doing the right thing. . .the God thing. . .or not doing it. . .always has consequences.